West Ham United F.C. supporters: Heroes and villains

-West Ham fans have also displayed a zeal for abusing former players who are perceived to have abandoned the club, or performed some disservice.
+West Ham fans have barracked former players who are perceived to have abandoned the club, or performed some disservice.
 Famously Dimitri Payet as well as Paul Ince, Frank Lampard, Jermain Defoe, and Nigel Reo-Coker have borne the brunt of verbal abuse and a hostile reception at Upton Park and now London Stadium.

 However, players such as Joe Cole, Michael Carrick, Rio Ferdinand, Bobby Zamora and Carlos Tévez receive applause and even standing ovations in honour of their contributions for the club.

 Rivalries

-West Ham fans' longest-running and deepest rivalry is with Millwall fans with both sets of supporters considering the other as their main rival.
+West Ham fans' longest-running rivalry is with Millwall fans with both sets of supporters considering the other as their main rival.

 The rivalry between Millwall and West Ham has always been a fierce encounter, from the first meeting – a 'friendly' on 23 September 1897, which the newly formed Thames Ironworks (not yet known as West Ham) lost 2–0 – up until their most recent meeting in a Championship clash in February 2012.